top of page

 28th June 2011

-Construction began 1963, with Stage 1 (Hamilton to Draffan) opening on December 2nd, 1966.
+Construction began 1964, with Stage 1 (Hamilton to Draffan) opening on December 2nd, 1966.
 Stage 2A (Hamilton to Raith) opened in May 1968, followed by 2B (Raith to Maryville) in August 1968.
-The Scottish Office provided a 75% grant towards the project.
+On completion the road was assigned the M74 route number.

-A continuation of the route northwards was included within a Highway Plan for Glasgow.
-It was intended that this section, named the Hamilton Motorway, would connect with the East Flank of the Glasgow Inner Ring Road.
-Protests, and years of political wrangling, resulted in the plans being revised and a route corridor parallel to the West Coast Railway Line being adopted as an alternative.
-The first northern extension was completed in early 1995, with the second, more complex M74 Completion scheme following in 2011.
+A continuation of the motorway northwards was included within a Highway Plan for Glasgow, published in 1965.
+It was intended that this section, known as the Hamilton Motorway, would connect with the East Flank of the Glasgow Inner Ring Road.
+Protests, and years of political wrangling resulted in the plans being revised and a route corridor parallel to the West Coast Railway Line being adopted as an alternative.
+The first northern extension was completed in May 1994, with the second, more complex M74 Completion scheme following in 2011.

-In 1987, the Scottish Office confirmed that all remaining sections of A74 would be upgraded to motorway.
-Three design contracts were let, to Babtie, Shaw & Morton, Scott Wilson Kirkpatrick and W.A.
+In 1987, the Scottish Office confirmed that the remaining sections of A74 between Millbank and Gretna would be upgraded to motorway.
+Three design contracts were let shortly afterwards to Babtie, Shaw & Morton, Scott Wilson Kirkpatrick and W.A.
 Fairhurst.
-The scheme was “fast tracked” with route selection, contract preparation and detailed design being undertaken simultaneously.
-The first contract taken forward in this way, from Millbank to Nether Abington, opened only four years later in November 1991.
-The fast pace continued, and by 1999 the entire route from Millbank to the Scottish Border had been upgraded to dual three-lane motorway.
+The scheme was “fast tracked” with route selection, contract preparation and detailed design undertaken simultaneously.
+The first contract taken forward, from Millbank to Nether Abington, opened only four years later in November 1991.
+The fast pace continued, and by 1999, the entire route had been upgraded to dual three-lane motorway.
 Many schemes won civil engineering awards for their innovation and design.

 M74 motorway - Looking south at J4, Maryville Interchange (October 2014).